nathanael-fijalkow/games_book/_sources/11_Counters/complexity.md

 :class: dropdown tip

-  By {prf:ref}`11-rk:nonterm2parity`, it suffices to prove the statement for parity@parity vector games games.
-By {prf:ref}`11-lem:counterless`, if  Adam\ wins the game, we can guess a counterless winning strategy $\tau$ telling which action to choose for every location.
+  By {prf:ref}`11-rk:nonterm2parity`, it suffices to prove the statement for parity games.
+By {prf:ref}`11-lem:counterless`, if Adam wins the game, we can guess a counterless winning strategy $\tau$ telling which action to choose for every location.
   This strategy yields a one-player game, and by {prf:ref}`11-thm:zcycle` we can check in polynomial time that $\tau$ was indeed winning for Adam.

 ````